olavhl/HttpServer/README.md

 When you launch the program you will be able to add and display members.
 You can also add projects, assign projectstatus and add members to your project.
 There is also a function to change status of a project.
 If you'd like to you can filter your projects according to member and status.

+### Design
+The project doesnt have a great interface, but it is very intuitive.

+### Experiences
+The prosess of this project has been extremly educational.
+Neither of us had experience with backend development, but it has been a good experience and we have learned so much from it.
+We've stumbled a lot along the road, a lot of frustration with maven and flyway (migration), but now we think we understand most of the concepts.
+All in all we are happy with the result and we've increased our knownledge about client-server communication.

 ## Group evaluation
 We have implemented all the basic functionality and want it to be a part of the evaluation.
 Our project has consistent code, names, and follow standard Java-conventions.
 The project is set up with maven and it is possible to run the jar-file.